mlpack/mlpack/doc/embedded/crosscompile_example.md

 ### Analysing CMakeLists.txt

-In this part of code we are defining the project name and including two CMake configurations files.
-The first one is the `Autodowload.cmake` function that is going to pull the dependencies from respective locations that we are going to define.

-The second configuration file is `ConfigureCrossCompile.cmake`.
-This will allow to include all the necessary configurations to allow using a cross compiler toolchain.
-Then we are setting the C++ standard to use and define settings for `OpenMP` and `std::thread`
+The first part of the code, printed below or [available here](https://github.com/mlpack/examples/blob/master/embedded/crosscompile_random_forest/CMakeLists.txt), defines the project name and includes two useful CMake configuration files:

+ * `Autodownload.cmake`: downloads mlpack's dependencies from defined locations
+ * `ConfigureCrossCompile.cmake`: set up CMake configuration for cross-compilation

+The next steps set the required C++ standard to C++17 (which is the minimum required version for mlpack), and enable OpenMP for parallelism.

 ```cmake
 cmake_minimum_required(VERSION 3.6)